 Both my wife & I have traveled carry-on only before, and still do occasionally for short trips.
-However as I’ve collected more camera gear for the travel photography side of my business, I was forced to check a bag again in order to fill my carry-on with camera gear.
+However as I’ve collected more camera gear for the travel photography side of my business, and because we have kids now, I check a bag again.

 And you know what?
-After 9 years of regular travel, the airlines have only lost my checked-bag 4 times.
+After ten years of regular travel, the airlines have only lost my checked-bag 4 times.
 In all but one of those cases my bag showed up the next day — it was not a big problem.
 Losing a bag for a day is not the crisis some travelers pretend it is.

 Only once did it take a week to get my bag back.
-While this particular situation certainly sucked, having this happen once in 9 years, with all the flying I do, does not make it a frequent occurrence.
+While this particular situation certainly sucked, having this happen once in 10-years, with all the flying I do, does not make it a frequent occurrence.